w3c/web-locks/README.md

 Note that we don't want to _force_ IDBTransactions into this model of waiting for a resource before you can use it: in IDB you can open a transaction and schedule work against it immediately, even though that work will be delayed until the transaction is running.

-*Can we _define_ Indexed DB transactions in terms of this primitive?*
+*Can we _define_ IndexedDB transactions in terms of this primitive?*

 Roughly: